-Dietary supplement use among older personsDecember 6th, 2013 in Health /
+Dietary supplement use among older personsDecember 6, 2013 in Medicine & Health / Health

 Many older people are ingesting too much magnesium and vitamin E in the form of dietary supplements.
 This was discovered by scientists of the Helmholtz Zentrum München in a population-based study; their results have been published in 'The Journal of Nutrition, Health and Aging'.